(Update : April, 29th 2020)

 For precise positioning while saving the battery life of your tablet / smartphone, it is necessary to adjust the settings before leaving.
 Example with the iPad / iPhone.

-It is generally believed that wifi consumes little (this is true) and that it is therefore not important to switch it off.
+It is generally believed that wifi drains a little the battery (this is true) and that it is therefore not important to switch it off.
 But beware of possible positioning errors which may prove very adverse!

-Even if your device has a very accurate GPS, it may be tempted to use a wifi signal to get its position by triangulation as shown in our file.
-While in urban areas accuracy is good (about 5-10m), this is very different in open nature where the device will fail to make an accurate triangulation.
+Even if your device has a very accurate GPS, the Location Services of your device use altogether wifi and cellular signals to get its position by triangulation as shown in our file.
+While in urban areas accuracy is good enough with cellular location, (about 5-10m), this is very different into the wild where the device will fail to make an accurate triangulation.
 Errors of several tens of meters can be expected in this case.
-This is a well known problem in sailing: while you will have a remarkable precision from GPS if you sail at a distance from coast, you may find gross errors close to coat if you leave wifi on, simply because the device may detect a wifi signal and try to use it.
-So if you need precise navigation, you have no choice: cut wifi and cellular with Airplane Mode function!
+This is a well known problem in sailing: while you will have a very accurate location from GPS if you sail at a distance from coast, you may find big errors close to the coast if you leave wifi and cellular on, simply because the device may detect a wifi or cellular signal and try to use it.
+So if you need accurate navigation, you have no choice: cut wifi and cellular with Airplane Mode function!

 Bluetooth communications are low consumers and can stay on if you use an accessory that needs them like a wireless headset or a Bluetooth GPS.
 Otherwise, just cut them to avoid unnecessary consumption.

 On iPhone / iPad: Go to Settings> Bluetooth > switch to 0FF or ON according your need.